I don’t need to remind you just how awesome WordPress is. You know this already.

 To get started you simply create a post or page in the same way as you would normally.
 You have to give the page a title first, then hit the save drafts button.

-A new tab will load displaying the front of the page, so the actual page complete with the design tools and elements on the right hand side, as shown in the image at the start of this review.
+A new tab will load in your browser displaying the front of the page.
+That’s the actual page complete with the design tools and elements on the right hand side, as shown in the image at the start of this review.

 Pros And Cons